MicrosoftDocs/power-automate-docs/articles/faqs-process-mining-m365-personal-recommendations.md

 ## What is Process Mining’s Microsoft 365 personal recommendations?

 The Microsoft 365 recommendations are created from your own graph data.
-The system understands from your use of Microsoft 365 tools opportunities for automation through the use of natural language to flow.
-The system surfaces these recommendations as natural language text that’s surfaced within natural language to flow for flow creation.
+The system understands from your use of Microsoft 365 tools opportunities for automation by using natural language to flow.
+The system surfaces these recommendations as natural language text, which surfaces within natural language to flow for flow creation.

 ## What can Process Mining’s Microsoft 365 personal recommendations do?